 - 1.1 Writtle University College ("the University College", "WUC", "we") is committed to supporting all students to achieve the best possible outcomes from their studies.
 When you accept an offer of a place at WUC, and when you enrol on a WUC course of study, we make a series of commitments to you about the services we will provide.
-These are contained in our HE Terms and Conditions.
-We also set out the fees you owe and the circumstances in which refunds and compensation will be paid.
-This information is contained in our HE Fees and Refund Policy.
-Both documents were provided to you when you were offered a place to study on a WUC course and when the University College invited you to register for your course.
-They can be accessed here: http://writtle.ac.uk/Policies-&-Procedures - 1.2 We will do everything possible to avoid implementing any changes which significantly affect the content or delivery of your course at WUC.
+These are contained in our FE Academic regulations policy.
+The policy can be accessed here: https://writtle.ac.uk/FE-Regulations-&-Policies - 1.2 We will do everything possible to avoid implementing any changes which significantly affect the content or delivery of your course at WUC.
 However, sometimes events occur which mean that we do have to make changes to your course; or, in extreme cases, which mean that you are unable to complete your studies at WUC.
 This Student Protection Plan explains what these risks are, and what action we will take should they arise.